chenyiyun573/20250728_gui_executor_python/Worklog.md

 The hotkey(cmd,N) for pyautogui to execute is functioning like Shift+Command+N on Macbook keyboard.
 We should type like hotkey(cmd,n) if we only want Command+N.

+20250808 1608 PT
+Move other things into package app, and add a wrap of icon_locator named icon_click to directly click icon position.